DahliaWitt/steam-yellow/README.md

   * Replace username and password with yours, obviously.

 ### Use at your own risk.
 I'm not responsible for anything that happens.

+Disclaimer: Valve is aware of the glitch (http://steamcommunity.com/discussions/forum/1/154645427520675908/).
+Use at your own risk.